Real-Serious-Games/task-mule/README.md

 There are several ways to specify the dependencies for a task.

-The simplest one, that we have already seen is just an array of task names:
+The simplest one, that we have already seen, is just an array of task names:

 	dependsOn: [
 		"dependency-task-1",